L.B. Foster (FSTR)

 11. Balance Sheet Assessment

 12. Key Takeaways from L.B.
-Foster’s Q1 Results
+Foster’s Q3 Results

 13. Is Now The Time To Buy L.B.
 Foster?

-We see the value of companies helping their customers, but in the case of L.B.
-Foster, we’re out.
-For starters, its revenue has declined over the last five years.
-And while its rising returns show management's prior bets are at least better than before, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its projected EPS for the next year is lacking.
+L.B.
+Foster’s business quality ultimately falls short of our standards.
+For starters, its revenue growth was weak over the last five years.
+And while its backlog growth has been marvelous, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 L.B.
-Foster’s EV-to-EBITDA ratio based on the next 12 months is 4.4x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are better stocks to buy right now.
+Foster’s EV-to-EBITDA ratio based on the next 12 months is 6.2x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.